jhessing92/info-deck/PRESENTATION-SCRIPT.md

 - **Use the brain/body metaphor consistently** — It helps people understand why siloed AI doesn't work
 - **Pause after Slide 3** — Let the "memory is the moat" concept sink in
+- **Hover over SIC brain on Slide 4** — Show the ChatGPT vs SIC comparison tooltip
+- **Click the SIC pricing buttons** — On Slides 4 & 12 to show detailed tier information
-- **Tell the Fireflies story on Slide 9** — Concrete examples land better than abstract concepts
+- **Tell the Fireflies story on Slide 8** — Concrete examples land better than abstract concepts
 - **Point to live demos on Slide 10** — Offer to click through if they want to see more
 - **Address cost concerns proactively** — Talk about seat reduction and time saved, not just sticker price